 Head of School means the Head of School of a candidate’s enrolment.

-PPR Supervisor means a staff member who has delegated authority on behalf of the University to give lawful instruction to staff.
-The PPR Supervisor is usually a Head of School, but may be an Executive Dean or a Director of a Research Centre or other.
+PPR Supervisor means a staff member who has delegated authority on behalf of the university to give lawful instruction to staff.
+The PPR Supervisor is usually a Head of School, but may be a Director of a Research Centre or other.

 Probationary candidature means period of enrolment in a HDR program up to and including the successful completion of the Confirmation of Candidature milestone, or the date of expiry of probationary candidature for that program (whichever comes first).

 Reportable research activity means Higher Education Research Data Collection or the Excellence in Research Australia reportable research publications or grant income.

 Significant research component means a substantial research project undertaken with appropriate research methodology.

 Thesis means an original substantial piece of scholarly writing resulting from research undertaken by a candidate and produced during candidature to meet the requirements of the degree.

 1. Purpose of procedures